Natural Gemstones for your personalized engagement ring and jewelry

 Like all gemstones, to the citrine is also attributed healing powers.
 Radiating positive energy, generating stability, protection, alleviating depression, are some of the powers attributed to it.
 It is also known as the merchant's stone (as many companies keep a citrine crystal in their cash registers to attract good fortune and be successful in business).

-The Citrine along with the Topaz corresponds to those born in the month of November.
+The Citrine along with the Topaz corresponds to the Birthstones of November.
 The citrine is also used to commemorate the thirteenth anniversary, and is the gem corresponding to the zodiacal sign Virgo.

 Comments will be approved before showing up.